InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 The goal is to find a common shared room for everyone involved with the project where they can have discussions focused on that InnerSource project.

-* Focus on written communication does not mean verbal communication is disallowed.
+Focus on written communication does not mean verbal communication is disallowed.
 There still needs to be time for a shared cup of coffee.
+Also solving problems together, pairing with others or in person hackathons are valuable to find solutions quickly.
-Make sure though that all project relevant decisions are kept in channels that everyone has access to.
+The team needs to make sure though that all project relevant decisions are kept in channels that everyone has access to.
 That also may mean to post-pone important project decisions until everyone is back from vacation or waiting for another day or two if those working in another country are now on holiday.
+This is not only relevant for coding decisions, but also relates to general project mission, roadmap and direction.
+Without that information contributors will have a hard time understanding which contributions will have a good chance of getting accepted.

+### Impact of trust

-* Impact on trust: All discussions in InnerSource projects are visible to everyone in the company.
+All discussions in InnerSource projects are visible to everyone in the company.
 Blaming people for their errors, ridiculing them for their mistakes, talking behind their backs about what they did wrong is a sure fire way to kill that trust and leads to the failure of that InnerSource project.
+This is in particular important for anyone in a leadership or role model position.